Health Professionals and Partners

 Measure

-• Use a caliper (TB ruler) to measure the distance between the pen marks at the widest transverse diameter (at a right angle to the long axis of the forearm)
+• Use a caliper (or flexible ruler) to measure the distance between the pen marks at the widest transverse diameter (at a right angle to the long axis of the forearm)

 • Measure induration in millimetres (mm).
 Record no induration "0 mm".
 Avoid words such as "positive", "negative", "reactive", or "non-reactive"